stephane-caron/pymanoid/README.md

 ### Optional

-For nonlinear optimal control, you will need to [install CasADi](https://github.com/casadi/casadi/wiki/InstallationLinux), preferably from source to install the MA27 linear solver as well.
+For nonlinear numeric optimization, you will need to [install CasADi](https://github.com/casadi/casadi/wiki/InstallationLinux), preferably from source to install the MA27 linear solver as well.

-Some minor functions to manipulate polygons may also require two small
-libraries: ``sudo pip install pyclipper``.